nkjain92/rileysummarizer/documents/tables.md

 ## Authentication

 Authentication is managed by Supabase Auth.
-The `profiles` table extends Supabase user data by linking on the user’s UUID.
+The `profiles` table extends Supabase user data by linking on the user's UUID.

 ### profiles